Arsenal on this day in history – the January files

 24 January 1987: Man U 2 Arsenal 0.
 Arsenal were beaten after an 18 match unbeaten run starting October 4 1986.
 Arsenal then went through a ten match run without winning a game.
 Indeed the run included six consecutive games without scoring.

-24 January 1998: Middlesbrough 1 Arsenal 2, (FA Cup round 4) on the way to the second Double.
+24 January 1998: Ten years to the day after eight consecutive league games without a win, Middlesbrough 1 Arsenal 2, (FA Cup round 4) continued the march to the second Double.
 Overmars and Parlour scored.
 Overmars did not score another cup goal until the FA Cup Final.The second double: part 1, part 2, part 3.

 24 January 1999: Wolverhampton 1 Arsenal 2.
 FA Cup 4th round en route for the final, Overmars and Bergkamp getting the goals.